cosinekitty/astronomy/source/kotlin/doc/-node-event-info/index.md

 Information about an ascending or descending node of a body.

-This object is returned by Astronomy.searchMoonNode and Astronomy.nextMoonNode to report information about the center of the Moon passing through the ecliptic plane.
+This object is returned by searchMoonNode and nextMoonNode to report information about the center of the Moon passing through the ecliptic plane.

 ## Constructors